imacapella/DotPattern-SwiftUI/README.md

 3. Select **Add Package**.

 ### 2. Directly Adding the Code:
 If you prefer to add **DotPattern** directly to your project, you can simply copy the code from the repository and include it in your project files.
+For better performance

 1. Copy the **DotPattern.swift** file.
 2. Paste it into your project folder in Xcode.

+**To improve performance when rendering a large number of dots, consider caching the pattern.
+Without caching, rendering too many dots dynamically might lead to performance issues.
+By pre-rendering the dot pattern into an image or a reusable layer, you can significantly reduce the computational load and ensure smoother performance.**

 ## Contact